-The owner/applicant contacts Mecal or SCMS to apply for a Registration survey.
+The owner/applicant contacts SCMS to apply for a Registration survey.
 I would suggest you contact one of the approved surveyors first as they will be able to talk you through some of the difficult requirements that your vessel will have to meet.
-The FV Authority will then send you the application & contact the nearest accepted surveyor to ensure availability surveyor will make contact with you after receiving the application from the FVA.
+SCMS will then send you the application & contact the nearest accepted surveyor to ensure availability, the surveyor will make contact with you after receiving the application from the FVA.

 Download this sample MCA registration survey.
 This has similar layout & content to the existing FVA documents so you can see what is checked.
 Time & Place